azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 ## What are Azure Cognitive Services?

 Azure Cognitive Services:
-- are APIs, SDKs and services available to help developers build intelligent applications without having direct Artificial Intelligence (AI), data science skills or knowledge.
+- are APIs, SDKs and services available to help developers build intelligent applications without having direct Artificial Intelligence (AI), ml expert skills or knowledge.
 - enable developers to easily add cognitive features into their applications.
 - The goal of Azure Cognitive Services is to help developers create applications that can see, hear, speak, understand and even begin to reason.
 - The catalog of services within Azure Cognitive Services can be categorized into five main pillars - *Vision*, *Speech*, *Language*, *Web Search*, and *Decision*.